Housing at the Massachusetts Institute of Technology: MacGregor House

 MacGregor House, located at 450 Memorial Drive, was designed by Pietro Belluschi, built in 1970, and named for Frank S. MacGregor (SB 1907, Physics).
 It consists of a 16-story high-rise tower, connected to a four-story low-rise surrounding a paved courtyard.
 Both parts consist of suites grouped into "entries" of three to four floors each.
 The entries are named by letter: A, B, C, D, and E entries are located in the tower and F, G, H, and J entries are located in the low-rise.
 There is no I-entry, because i is imaginary.
-The ground floor consists mostly of dorm-wide common areas.
+The ground floor consists mostly of dormitory-wide common areas.

-Each suite in MacGregor houses six to eight people, usually coed; the entire dorm houses 326 undergrads.
+Each suite in MacGregor houses six to eight people, usually coed; the entire dormitory houses 326 undergrads.
 Almost all rooms in MacGregor are singles; the three doubles in F entry are an architectural anomaly.
 Each suite comes equipped with a bathroom and a kitchen area with a 4-burner electric range-top; in addition, one suite in an entry also has an oven.

 MacGregor features various amenities, including a music room, game room, and weight room.
 A convenience store (MacCon) was located inside MacGregor on the first floor, but closed in 2017.

 The building and its surroundings are well known on campus for fierce winds and gusts during stormy weather.
 A computational fluid dynamics (CFD) study examined the causes of this phenomenon in detail, but did not propose any specific measures to ameliorate it.